Do This When Reading Feels Like a Waste of Time

 - To become a better writer.

-Make your list.
-Get to it.
-Feel the satisfaction in checking that title off once you’ve finished.
+Feel the satisfaction of checking that title off once you’ve finished.

 Join a book club